Whether you’ve been blogging for 3 weeks or 3+ years, you are never too late (or early) to learn how to SEO!

 SEO Checklist: How to SEO

 As a bonus, I also have a free SEO checklist PDF that you can download and use as a guide to SEO your blog posts!
-The checklist goes hand in hand with this post, so if any of the steps are not clear, please make sure to read through this post.
+The checklist goes hand in hand with this post, so if any of the steps are not clear on the checklist, please make sure to read through this post.